jonsequitur/interactive/docs/input-prompts.md

 # Input prompts

 In a notebook, it's often useful to have certain values provided from outside.
-Query parameters, authentication tokens, and file paths are common examples of information used to parameterize a notebook in order to reuse it for different data or among different users.
+Query parameters, authentication tokens, and file paths are common examples of information used to parameterize a notebook in order to reuse it with different data or among different users.

 There are a few different ways to avoid having to hard-code such values in your notebooks.